 Is the program based on research?

-There is no evidence this program is based on research
+There was no evidence found that indicates this program is based on research.

 Has the program been independently evaluated?